whitecollaralgos/Algoways/docs/websocket_usage_example.md

 # WebSocket Usage Example: Subscribing to Stock Data

-This document provides a simple example of how to use the OpenAlgo WebSocket API to subscribe and unsubscribe to market data.
+This document provides a simple example of how to use the AlgoWays WebSocket API to subscribe and unsubscribe to market data.
 The examples cover different subscription modes (LTP, Quote, Depth) and show both the server setup and client implementation.

 > **Note about price format**: Different brokers use different price formats.
-For example, Angel broker sends prices in paise (1/100th of a rupee), which the OpenAlgo WebSocket adapter automatically converts to rupees by dividing by 100.
-All prices received from the OpenAlgo WebSocket API are normalized to standard formats, regardless of the underlying broker.
+For example, Angel broker sends prices in paise (1/100th of a rupee), which the AlgoWays WebSocket adapter automatically converts to rupees by dividing by 100.
+All prices received from the AlgoWays WebSocket API are normalized to standard formats, regardless of the underlying broker.

 > **Cross-platform compatibility**: The WebSocket proxy implementation includes specific optimizations for Windows environments, ensuring reliable operation across all platforms.